dannytsang/energyathome/INSTALL.md

     `sudo lsusb`

 The device is called "Prolific Technology, Inc. PL2303 Serial Port" because it's using a Prolific USB to serial chip.

+Use the listUsb.sh file to fine the /dev which matches the device:
+    `sh energyathome/install/listUsb.sh`

+The above script will list each device line by line.
+Each line will start with the /dev device which needs to be used in the energyathome.ini file (configuration file) separated by the name of the device.

 If you're using a desktop OS the use gtkterm.